-Last November, Dr Chris Friend interviewed the Pedagogy of the Digitally Oppressed Collective for the Teacher of the Ear episode on Care.
+In November 2021, Chris Friend interviewed the Pedagogy of the Digitally Oppressed Collective for the Teacher of the Ear episode on Care.
 Ashley Caranto Morford, Arun Jacob, and I were pleased to be on this show and think through the interview questions and conversation, an excerpt of which I’ve included below along with links to the full episode and transcript.
-Dr Friend is an Assistant Professor of English in New Media at Kean University and Associate Director of Hybrid Pedagogy.
+Chris Friend is an Assistant Professor of English in New Media at Kean University and Associate Director of Hybrid Pedagogy.

 Chris Friend: You shared some work on the Humanities Commons in which you all imagined Digital Humanities (DH) pedagogy as what you called “care work”.
 I’m just wondering if we could start this conversation with you saying what care work is in general and how—and this is where I’m stuck—how does teaching in DH do care work?